jesseduffield/lazygit/docs/Config.md

   showListFooter: true # for seeing the '5 of 20' message in list panels
   showRandomTip: true
   showBranchCommitHash: false # show commit hashes alongside branch names
-  experimentalShowBranchHeads: false # visualize branch heads with (*) in commits list
   showBottomLine: true # for hiding the bottom information line (unless it has important information to tell you)
   showCommandLog: true
   showIcons: false # deprecated: use nerdFontsVersion instead